skyvers/Aged-care/readme.md

 ```

+Here the `content query column` provides a `content` column type for content items like image and file attachments.

-Then you will need to provide `defaultQueryName` attribute to your resident document in `agedCare.xml` like below:
+Then you will need to provide `defaultQueryName`- "which is the name of the metadata query to use by default wherever lists of document instances may be required" attribute to your resident document in `agedCare.xml` like below:

 ```xml
 <documents>